asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Parameter space

 \section{Parameter space}

-In preparation of the more expensive simulations presented in section \ref{S:hrsims}, we ran a large number of $N_{\mrm{grid}}=512^3$, $\left( 500\,\mrm{Mpc/h} \right)^3$ volume simulations in order to identify an interesting region of the parameter space that permitted the existence of quasi-stable domain walls throughout the simulations.
-As a simple quantity to quantify the stability and behaviour of the domain walls, we compare the fraction of the simulation volume in the least occupied (labelled + here).
+In preparation of the more expensive simulations presented in section \ref{S:hrsims}, we ran a large number of $N_{\mrm{grid}}=512^3$, $\left( 500\,\mrm{Mpc/h} \right)^3$ volume simulations in order to identify an interesting region in the parameter space that permitted the existence of quasi-stable domain walls throughout the simulations.
+As a simple quantity to quantify the stability and behaviour of the domain walls, we compared the fraction of the simulation volume in the least occupied {domain} (labelled + here).
 The result is shown in figures \ref{fig:A:parameter_stability} and \ref{fig:A:parameter_collapses}.
-By choosing a resolution so that we are barely resolving the Compton wavelength $\mrm d x = 0.9 \cdot L_C$, but keeping the size of the simulation domain $L_{\mrm{box}}=500$ Mpc/h, we expect the results to be representative for the dynamics in the higher resolution simulations of section \ref{S:hrsims}, according to section \ref{S:convergence} and figure \ref{fig:idealCaseSpatialRes}.
-Here we can make several of the observations listed in section \ref{SS:dataobservations} on the effect of variation of the symmetron parameters on the domain wall stability.
+By choosing a resolution that barely resolved the Compton wavelength $\mrm d x = 0.9 \cdot L_C$, but {keeping} the size of the simulation domain $L_{\mrm{box}}=500$ Mpc/h, we expected the results to be representative for the dynamics in the higher-resolution simulations of section \ref{S:hrsims}, according to section \ref{S:convergence} and figure \ref{fig:idealCaseSpatialRes}.
+Several of the observations listed in section \ref{SS:dataobservations} on the effect of variation of the symmetron parameters on the domain wall stability can be made from the {figures \ref{fig:A:parameter_stability} and \ref{fig:A:parameter_collapses}}.